How to Ride the Bus

 Safety and Courtesy

 Find your route.
-You can use the Google Trip Planner available on the homepage to create a travel itinerary, or go to Routes and Schedules to view the system map and individual route schedules.
+You can go to Routes and Schedules to view the system map and individual route schedules.
 The map will indicate where the route travels and possible connections to other routes.
 The schedules help you estimate when the bus will be at your stop.

 Get a transfer.
 If you need to transfer between buses, ask the bus operator as you board the bus for a two-hour pass.